Greek Regulations on Short-Term Rentals (STR)

 - The Climate Resilience Fee is collected from your guests and must be listed as an additional fee on your property listing.

-Contact your guests directly through your preferred communication channel and inform them about the exact fee amount and available payment methods such as cash, bank transfer, or PayPal.
+Contact your guests directly through your preferred communication channel and inform them about the exact fee amount and payment method accepted (cash, bank transfer, PayPal, etc.).
+This is particularly important for guests who were not informed at the time of booking.

-Ensure the Climate Resilience Fee is correctly configured for every property with the rates set by the Greek government.
-Keep in mind that Holidu's configuration allows only one standard fee for the whole year, not different fees per check-in month.
-For configuration assistance, contact the Holidu support team.
+- Ensure the Climate Resilience Fee is correctly configured for every property with the updated rates set by the government.
+Contact the Holidu Assistant for configuration support.

 I have 3 or more properties on Holidu.
-What do I need to do?
+Do I need to register as a business?

-- As a legal entity: A new legal name may be required, which means a new Holidu account and property migration.
-This process does not affect existing bookings, billing, or payment details.
+- As a legal entity, a new legal name might be required, which means a new Holidu account and property migration.
+The migration does not affect existing bookings, billing, or payment details.

-Where can I find more information about Greek STR regulations?
+Where can I get more information about Greek STR regulations?

 Do you want to contact us?